GitEnricoNeko/srahunter/README.md

 </dl>

 #### Error Handling and Troubleshooting
-If you encounter any issues or errors while using SRAHunter, please check the following common problems:
+If you encounter any issues or errors while using sr, please check the following common problems:
 - Ensure that your Conda or Mamba environment is correctly set up.
 - Verify that the format of your SRA accession list is correct.
 - Check available disk space if you encounter download issues.